How to Achieve Top Sales Focus

 From This Day Forward, What Deserves Your Attention?

 Deciding top priorities is a demanding task, yet it deserves your urgent attention.
-As we successfully close fiscal 2024 and look to a new year, sales focus becomes an imperative.
 Here are a few subjects to consider:

 Urgency and timing